A rustic wooden post fence in front of the vibrant, multi-colored striped hills and red rock mesas of the Paria Rimrocks in Southern Utah

 Stay at Gateway Luxury RV Resort

-If you’re taking a trip through the red desert, we invite you to stop by Gateway Luxury RV Park for a night.
+If you’re taking a trip through the Red Desert, we invite you to stop by Gateway Luxury RV Resort in Southern Utah for a night.
 Or two.
 Or five.
-While we’re not close enough to visit every location on this list, we’re located right next to Zion National Park and many other popular destinations.
-We feature full hookups for RV’s and luxury casitas for those looking for a taste of home.
-So pack up the RV, hit the road, and let us be your Southern Utah stop.
+While we’re not close enough to visit every location on this list, we’re located right next to Zion National Park and serve as a convenient luxury RV resort base for exploring Southern Utah and many other popular destinations.
+We feature full hookups for RVs and luxury casitas designed for comfort and relaxation for those looking for a taste of home.
+So pack up the RV, hit the road, and let us be your Southern Utah stop at our Southern Utah getaway RV resort and casitas.